 The official currency of Argentina is the Argentine peso, denoted as ARS.
 On signs, you’ll see the dollar sign ($) used.

-The peso comes in various denominations, including coins of 1, 2, 5 and 10 pesos, and bills of 10, 20, 50, 100, 200, 500, 1000 and 2000 (the country introduced the 2000-peso note in 2023 to deal with spiralling inflation, and also phased out the 5-peso bill because it had such little value).
+The peso comes in various denominations, including coins of 1, 2, 5 and 10 pesos (although you’ll rarely see coins given they have such little value), and bills of 10, 20, 50, 100, 200, 500, 1000 and 2000 pesos – with a new 10,000 peso note introduced in late 2024 to combat inflation!

 But what you most need to understand is that the Argentine peso has been troubled by severe inflation for decades.
 This inflation makes the value of the peso quite unstable, with prices of goods and services frequently changing to keep up.